andreypopp/stream-rpc-express/docs/index.rst

   % npm install stream-rpc-express

-After that you will be able to use ``stream-rpc-express`` library in you code.
+After that you will be able to use ``stream-rpc-express`` library in your code.
 The basic usage example is as follows::

   var createRPC = require('stream-rpc-express'),